-With so many vacuum sealer options to choose from, it can be difficult to make an objective decision.
-In this guide, we explain what these kitchen appliances are used for, how they work, and some of the main characteristics and features to look for when deciding on which one to buy.
+With so many vacuum sealer options to choose from, it can be challenging to make an objective decision.
+This guide explains what these kitchen appliances are used for, how they work, and some of the main characteristics and features to look for when deciding on which one to buy.
+We evaluate each product and put it through a series of tests to accentuate the differences.
 If you already know enough about vacuum sealers to know what you are looking for, then you may want to check out our comprehensive Vacuum Sealer review to see which models are the best of the best.

 Do You Even Need a Vacuum Sealer?

-The first thing you may be asking yourself when looking at these products is: "Do I even need one?
+When looking at these products, the first thing you may ask yourself is: "Do I even need one?
 What do these actually do?"
-Vacuum sealers are designed to considerably extend the storage life of various food items by removing as much air as possible from the bag they are contained in.
-Additionally, they can reduce the amount of freezer burn your food might experience when frozen for long periods of time, and allow you to portion frozen foods into convenient-to-use packages.
+Vacuum sealers are designed to considerably extend the storage life of various food items by removing as much air as possible from the bag they are in and offer an efficient alternative to traditional food storage containers.
+Additionally, they can reduce the amount of freezer burn your food might experience when frozen for long periods and allow you to portion frozen foods into convenient-to-use packages.

 The shelf life of your food is considerably extended in a vacuum.
-The vast majority of bacteria that cause food spoilage can't thrive in an anaerobic, or oxygen-free environment.
+Most bacteria that cause food spoilage can't thrive in an anaerobic or oxygen-free environment.
 However, some forms of food-spoiling bacteria will happily grow in a vacuum at room temperature, so vacuum sealing is not a substitute for proper refrigeration or freezing.
 Vacuum sealer manufacturers claim that you can extend the shelf life of food stored in a vacuum by three to five times that of non-vacuumed food.
 However, the USDA hasn't done extensive research into the maximum longevity of vacuum-sealed foods, so we would recommend you follow their food storage guidelines regardless if the food has been vacuum-sealed or not.

 Additionally, you can use sealed food packages for other culinary methods, like flash pickling or sous vide cooking, although flash pickling is typically reserved for chamber vacuum sealers.
-There are a lot of reasons why a vacuum sealer would be a great addition to your kitchen, but with the different types available you will need to know how to pick out the right one for you.
+There are many reasons why a vacuum sealer would be a great addition to your kitchen, but with the different types available, you will need to know how to pick out the right one for you.

 What Type of Vacuum Sealer Should You Get?